iocafe/iocafe-doc/source/platform-abstraction/threads/210403-threads.rst

 - :doc:`210404-attached-thread-code-example`

-create and terminate detached thread
+Create and terminate detached thread
 *******************************************

 Detached threads run completely independently from thread that started them, and do continue executing after parent thread has exited.